hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   must point to the same file (same checksum).
 By default this is empty and `iso_url` is used.
 Only one of `iso_url` or `iso_urls` can be specified.

+* `machine_type` (string) - Select the emulated machine by name.
+  Use "qemu-system-x86_64 -machine help"(Ubuntu),
+  "/usr/libexec/qemu-kvm -machine help"(RHEL7) to list available machines.
+  The Qemu default uses "pc-1.0" by default.
+If you use packer on RHEL7, specify this value to "pc".

 * `net_device` (string) - The driver to use for the network interface.
 Allowed values "ne2k_pci," "i82551," "i82557b," "i82559er," "rtl8139," "e1000,"
   "pcnet" or "virtio."
 The Qemu builder uses "virtio" by default.